Intimate Area Odor (Perineal Osmidrosis)Non-Invasive Thermolysis Treatment

 No recovery period - resume activities same day.
 Treated area will have 3-4 weeks of swelling but won't affect daily life.

-Frequently Asked Questions
+Book Online ConsultationFrequently Asked Questions

 Why is micro-invasive surgery for intimate areas less common now?

 This is based on safety considerations.
 The perineal area is special in location, close to urinary and anal openings, with high bacterial load and difficulty maintaining dryness.
 Surgical wounds are highly prone to infection or dehiscence.
-In contrast, non-invasive thermolysis has no open wounds, completely avoiding infection risks while providing 70-80% satisfactory results.
+In contrast, non-invasive thermolysis has no open wounds, reducing infection risks while providing 70-80% satisfactory results.

 Will hair volume be affected after non-invasive treatment?